 This course will introduce the student to the principles and techniques involved in the generation of production quality software items.
-The emphasis will be on the specification, organization, implementation, testing and documentation of software products.
-Prerequisite: CSC 254
+The emphasis will be on the

 CSC 457 Computer Networks

 This course is an introduction to local area and long haul computer communication networks, analysis, design and implementation of network protocols.
 Prerequisite: CSC 159